|My Favourite Planet > English > People > |

 National Museum of Rome, Palazzo Massimo alle Terme.

-Small mosaic panel with Pan and the tree dryad Hamadryad (or the nymph Pitys).
+Small mosaic panel with Pan and the nymph Pitys or a Hamadryad (tree nymph).

 Part of a floor mosaic showing Pan carrying the infant Dionysus on his shoulders.